 Revises RPS-Related Contracting Period and Obligations.
 The measure requires electricity providers (both retail sellers and municipal utilities) to offer renewable energy procurement contracts of no less than 20 years, with certain exceptions, and further requires an electricity provider to accept all offers for renewable energy that are at or below the market price of electricity established by the Energy Commission.
-The measure states that an electricity provider is not obligated to procure renewable energy when the price of that energy exceeds the established market price of electricity by more than 10 percent.

 Prescribes Penalty Amounts and Directs Use of Penalty Monies.
 The measure prescribes by formula monetary penalties against an electricity provider that fails to procure sufficient amounts from renewable energy-one cent per kilowatt hour by which the provider falls short of the applicable RPS target.
 The measure specifies that neither PUC (in the case of IOUs, ESPs, and CCAs) nor the Energy Commission (in the case of municipal utilities) shall cap the amount of any penalty.
 In addition, the measure states that no electricity provider shall recover through rates the cost of any penalties.
-The measure also provides the conditions under which PUC or the Energy Commission, as applicable, may waive the statutorily prescribed penalty, such as when the electricity provider demonstrates a "good faith effort" to meet the RPS.
+The measure also provides the conditions under which PUC or the Energy Commission, as applicable, may waive the statutorily prescribed penalty, such as when the electricity provider demonstrates a "good faith effort" to meet RPS.

 The measure creates the Solar and Clean Energy Transmission Account, and directs that any RPS-related penalties (along with other specified fee-based revenues) be deposited into the account.
-Monies in the account are to be used to facilitate, through property or right-of-way acquisition and construction of transmission facilities, development of transmission infrastructure necessary to achieve RPS.
+Monies in the account are to be used to facilitate, through property or right-of-way acquisition and construction of transmission facilities, development of transmission infrastructure necessary to achieve the RPS.
 The measure specifies that the Energy Commission will hold title to any properties acquired with funds in the Solar and Clean Energy Transmission Account and gives the commission the authority to exercise its ownership rights over any such property.